-All of that said, the market activity is still consistent with Monday's 'Up Up and Away' research note observations (repeated below for ease of access.)
+All of that said, the market activity is still consistent with Monday's 'Up Up and Away' research note observations (for which we encourage a review.)
 US EQUITIES seemed to have 'slipped their moorings' once again on the September S&P 500 future escaping the 4,520 higher of the near-term Oscillator thresholds.